 The population of Edinburgh in 2017 was estimated at 508,102 and its total number of households was 241,359.
+[To be updated with 2023 stats]

 The city boundaries cover 264 square kilometres and the local government area is split into 17 wards.
 The number of councillors is 63.
-Ten Councillors sit as members of the Licensing Board.
+Ten-Nine_Nine_Councillors sit as members of the Licensing Board.

 The city accommodates a wide variety of licensed establishments, which contribute to the leisure and employment opportunities in the area.
-Within the Board's area there were a total of 1,917 licensed premises as at 31 March 2018 comprising 439 on-sales, 513 off-sales and 965 premises offering both on-sales and off-sales.
+Within the Board's area there were a total of 1,917 licensed premises [updated statistics] as at 31 March 2018 comprising 439 on-sales, 513 offsales and 965 premises offering both on-sales and off-sales.